emacsattic/owl-functional-mode/README.md

-This is a simple major mode for writing OWL ontologies in the OWL functional syntax.
+This is a simple Emacs major mode for writing OWL ontologies in the OWL functional syntax.
 It currently only supports syntax highlighting.